 The POWs were taken by truck to Manila.
 They were boarded onto the Coral Maru which was also known as the Taga Maru.
 The ship sailed on September 20, 1943, and arrived at Takao, Formosa, on September 23rd.
 It remained in port until September 26th, when it sailed and arrived at Moji, Japan, on October 5, 1943.

 The POWs were disembarked and divided into detachments to be sent to different camps.
-Earl's POW detachment was sent an unknown POW camp in Japan.
-The camp was in the Osaka area and is referred to as "Shinjuku."
-Other records show he was held at a camp with the designation of #5-B. He was liberated in September 1945 and returned to Philippines for medical treatment.
+Earl's POW detachment was sent to Shinjuku Camp in Japan.
+The camp was in the Osaka area and apparently located near a facility used by the Japanese military to perform experiments on the POWs.
+Other records show he was held at a camp with the designation of Osaka #5-B. He was liberated in September 1945 and returned to Philippines for medical treatment.

 Earl returned to the United States on the Simon Bolivar which arrived at San Francisco on October 21, 1945.
 He returned to Oklahoma and married Mary Garrett on September 26, 1947, and became the father of four sons.
 He resided in Duncan, Oklahoma.